booch/presentations/Immutable_Infrastructure/slides.md

 Extending the Idea
 ==================

+* More server types
+  * Static assets
+  * Logging
+  * Queuing
+  * Bastion host
+* Integrate with Capistrano and similar tools
+* TDD using Serverspec
 * Docker containers instead of (or in addition to) VMs
 * Can we do this for our database infrastructure?
+* Staggered deployments

+???

+* Bastion host - SSH jump box to mediate access to all the other servers
+* Serverspec is used to prove that images are configured as we think
+* Staggered deployments - latest version (`n`) running in parallel with `n-1`

 ---